CityOfParisInnovationData/service-interface-vehicle-use/README.md

 The response returns by the API has to be a JSON or XML file **without pagination**.

 ### Example
-If the city of Paris makes an HTTP GET request to, let's say XYZ's SIVU API returning JSON file, every JSON object from the response file must be as follows :
+If the city of Paris makes an HTTP GET request on Wednesday, 22 May 2019 at noon to, let's say XYZ's SIVU API returning JSON file, every JSON object from the response file must have the following specification :

 ```json
   {